 - Check the seasoning of the lentils and add additional salt and garam masala to taste.
 Serve over rice and top each serving with the browned onions.

-If cooking without a pressure cooker, bring ingredients to a boil in a large, heavy saucepan, reduce heat to low, and cover.
+If cooking without a pressure cooker, bring ingredients red lentils through salt to a boil in a large, heavy saucepan, reduce heat to low, and cover.
 Cook until lentils are soft, stirring often and adding water if they start to get too dry.
 Different types of dal take different amounts of time, so allow at least 30 minutes.
+Proceed with the final three steps.

 Oh, You Beautiful Dal!